 As with any river trip with Outdoors Unlimited, scrupulous hand hygiene is required!
 The hand wash system will be the first piece of equipment set up when arriving in camp.
 Soap and/or hand sanitizer will be available on every boat and at any point during the day.
 Hand washing will occur upon arrival in camp, before initiating the baggage line, after finishing the baggage line, after using the toilet, and before eating.
 Hand washing will be a recurrent theme by our crewmembers!

 Face masks or coverings will be required during certain times on a river trip.
-These times will be determined by your crew but at a minimum will include during meal service.
-Other occasions may include side-hikes when you must pass another group along the trail.
+These times will be determined by your crew.
 Face masks will not be required while on boats unless there is a suspected positive person in which case that person will be isolated and must wear a mask until symptoms resolve or evacuation can occur.

 Outdoors Unlimited will continue to seek out up to date information on the pandemic and implement best practices where possible.
 As such any of the above are subject to change without notice as both guidance and circumstances continue to evolve.
 For further information or specific questions please email our reservations office.